 Linnaea Mallette has lived with a profound hearing loss since birth.
-But that has not prevented her from living a full life as a speaker, author, and photographer.
+But that has not prevented her from living a full life as an author and professional speaker.
 She is the recipient of the Oticon Focus on People Award given to twelve individuals nationwide who defy stereotypes about being hearing impaired.

 On January 28, 2017, she received a standing ovation as a speaker on the TEDx stage in Camarillo, California, with her talk titled, Hearing Loss CPR – Keeping the Connection Alive.